Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • cells and tissue fragments;

 If the coprogram shows deviations from the norm, the doctor has a reason to conduct a more thorough analysis.
-In the laboratory, feces are cultured on a nutrient medium.
+In the laboratory, stool is cultured on a nutrient medium.

-After 4-5 days, the bacteria will multiply, which will allow their colonies to be examined under a microscope.
-After that, the specialist makes a conclusion about the number of microbes in 1 g of feces (CFU / g).
+After 4-5 days, the bacteria will multiply, allowing their colonies to be examined under a microscope.
+After this, the specialist makes a conclusion about the number of microbes in 1 g of feces (CFU/g).

 Based on the data obtained, the doctor makes a diagnosis.
-The results of analyzes of adults and children often differ, so the age of the patient must be taken into account.
+Test results for adults and children often differ, so the patient’s age must be taken into account.

-But a 5-day wait for the growth of colonies is not always permissible, because during this time a person's condition can deteriorate significantly.
+But waiting 5 days for colonies to grow is not always permissible, because during this time a person’s condition can deteriorate significantly.

-Biochemical analysis of feces for dysbacteriosis gives the result on the day of sampling.
-The essence of such a study is to identify compounds present in the intestine.
+Biochemical analysis of stool for dysbacteriosis gives results on the day the samples are submitted.
+The essence of such research is to identify compounds present in the intestines.

 Particular attention is paid to the spectrum of fatty acids, because they are synthesized by bacteria in the process of life.
-Another biochemical analysis is called express diagnostics.
+Biochemical analysis is also called rapid diagnostics.

-The method is very informative and simple, it not only demonstrates the imbalance of the microflora, but also determines the part of the intestine in which the failure occurred.
+The method is very informative and simple; it not only demonstrates the imbalance of microflora, but also establishes the section of the intestine in which the malfunction occurred.

-Doctors are much more likely to prefer this study due to its significant advantages:
+Doctors much more often prefer this study due to its significant advantages:

 • Speed.
-The results will be in 1-2 hours.
+Results will be available in 1-2 hours.

 • Sensitivity.
 The method very accurately determines the concentration of compounds.

-• Undemanding to the freshness of the samples.
-Even yesterday's feces will do.
+• Undemanding to the freshness of samples.
+Even yesterday's poop will do.

-The reliability of the results of the study directly depends on proper preparation.
-The fact is that many foods contain substances that will give a positive reaction.
+The reliability of the research results directly depends on proper preparation.
+The fact is that many food products contain substances that will give a positive reaction.

 First of all, it's meat.
-It contains hemoglobin.
+It is in it that hemoglobin is present.

-Secondly, it is iron.
+Secondly, it's iron.
 All red products contain this element.
-It is worth refraining from eating such dishes for 3 days before the analysis, so that the laboratory does not accidentally get a false positive result.
+It is worth refraining from eating such foods for 3 days before the test, so that the laboratory does not accidentally get a false positive result.

-Restrictions also apply to raw vegetables and fruits: during the preparation period, you need to eat only thermally processed plant foods.
+Restrictions also apply to raw vegetables and fruits: during the preparation period you need to eat only thermally processed plant products.

 In addition, the patient must stop taking medications that directly affect the intestinal microflora: